vannara43/project114/README.md

 # Project-114/Project E-Com

-About this site: Project-114/Project E-Com, is focuses on e-commerce and artificial intelligence.
+About this site: <br/>
+Project-114/Project E-Com, is focuses on e-commerce and artificial intelligence.
 It is referred to as "One of the world most greatest online retailer that is focused on making customers happy."<br/>

+Stages: <br/>
 SQL relational database has been established<br/>
 DotNet Middle Tier has been established<br/>
-React has been created.<br/>
+React has been established.<br/>

+Developer Team: <br/>
-Developer Team: Jared Williams and Vannara Thong
+Jared Williams and Vannara Thong

+Tech Stack: <br/>
-Tech Stack: SQL, .NET C#, Node, JavaScript, React, HTML, CSS, GIT, POSTMAN, Bootstrap, SSMS
+SQL, .NET C#, Node, JavaScript, React, HTML, CSS, GIT, POSTMAN, Bootstrap, SSMS